Lipschitz-aware Linearity Grafting for Certified Robustness: Limitations

 \section{Limitations}

-As shown in Table \ref{Tab_comp_w_CRT}, models trained with our method do not always outperform verifiably trained models.
-The main difference is that our method does not leverage lower bounds of worst-case adversarial examples during training.
+As shown in Table \ref{Tab_comp_w_CRT}, ours do not always outperform verifiably trained models.
+The main difference is that our method does not leverage upper bounds of worst-case adversarial examples during training.
 In contrast, state-of-the-art approaches incorporate both adversarial and certified losses to improve both empirical and certified robustness.
 Nevertheless, our method can be applied to adversarially pre-trained models, which are empirically robust but not verifiably robust.
 It is worth noting that our method enables such models to achieve verifiable robustness using only adversarial training.
 We leave a more thorough integration of our method with certified adversarial training as an important direction for future work.

+\textbf{Trade-off between SA and VA}.
+To enhance certified robustness, certified training often sacrifices model utility, leading to a drop in SA.
+In particular, when enforcing tighter Lipschitz constraints, neural networks lose their expressivity \citep{yang2020closer}.
+This trade-off arises because reducing the Lipschitz constant suppresses sharp decision boundaries and restricts networks' capacity.
+This trade-off highlights that improving certified robustness often comes at the cost of the model's utility and generalization ability.
+Therefore, it is crucial to maintain an appropriate balance between the model's expressivity and its certified robustness.